Mitiq logo#

 from mitiq import zne, benchmarks

-"""Returns Tr[ρ |0⟩⟨0|] where ρ is the state prepared by the circuit with depolarizing noise."""
+"""Returns Tr[ρ |0⟩⟨0|] where ρ is the state prepared by the circuit

 noisy_circuit = circuit.with_noise(cirq.depolarize(p=noise_level))

-circuit: cirq.Circuit = benchmarks.generate_rb_circuits(n_qubits=1, num_cliffords=50)[0]
+circuit = benchmarks.generate_rb_circuits(n_qubits=1, num_cliffords=50)[0]

-true_value = execute(circuit, noise_level=0.0) # Ideal quantum computer.
+true_value = execute(circuit, noise_level=0.0) # Ideal quantum computer

-noisy_value = execute(circuit) # Noisy quantum computer.
+noisy_value = execute(circuit) # Noisy quantum computer

-zne_value = zne.execute_with_zne(circuit, execute) # Noisy quantum computer + Mitiq.
+zne_value = zne.execute_with_zne(circuit, execute) # Noisy quantum computer + Mitiq

 Sample output:

 See our guides and examples for more explanation, techniques, and benchmarks.
-The examples and other notebooks can be run interactively on the cloud with mybinder.org.

 Quick Tour#